nicolaegues/OT2_group_project/docs/basic_example.rst

     """
     An example script showing how to use the optobot package.
-This script uses the optobot package in the context of a colour mixing experiment, where blue, yellow and red (BYR) liquid pigments are mixed to create a target colour.
+This script uses the optobot package in the context of a colour mixing experiment, where red, yellow and blue (RYB) liquid pigments are mixed to create a target colour.
     """

     # Import required libraries.